luujennifer/luujennifer/README.md

 👋 Hi, I’m @luujennifer
-👀 I’m interested in cloud technology, cybersecurity, cryptography, app development, artificial intelligence and blockchain.
+👀 I’m interested in app development, blockchain, cybersecurity and cryptography, and human spaceflight, exploration and EVA.
-🌱 I’m currently learning about iOS and software for Autonomous Vehicles.
+🌱 I’m currently learning Python and software development for Autonomous Vehicles.
 🎓 I'm currently studying to become a Software Engineer specialising in Real Time Systems.

 <!---